IzarUrdin/CUDAGraphs/README.md

 ![Mutex-Matrix-10](https://ixilka.net/publications/mutex10_1.jpg)

-This optimized mutex for 10 variables needs only 3.539 k-operations to be resolved insteed of the 10! = 3.628.800 operations for a 10 variable mutex not optimized.
+This optimized mutex for 10 variables needs only 3.539 k-operations to be resolved instead of the 10! = 3.628.800 operations for a 10 variable mutex not optimized.

 To identify the optimum mutex is another problem, for now we only need to know that they can exist.